A market resilient data-driven approach to option pricing: Theoretical Framework

 (ii) Using It\^{o}'s lemma, from \eqref{2.6}, we get

 The left side is the instantaneous simple return of $A$.
-Thus the instantaneous volatility of $A$, i.e., the coefficient in $dW(t)$ term, is $\rho^{-1}$ times the volatility of $S$. \end{proof} Lemma \ref{lem1} implies that although $S$ and $A$ satisfy (M1)-(M3), Theorem \ref{theo2.2} is not applicable between them.
+Thus the instantaneous volatility of $A$, i.e., the coefficient in $dW(t)$ term, is $\rho^{-1}$ times the volatility of $S$. \end{proof} Under the assumption on $S$, although Lemma \ref{lem1} implies that $A$ satisfy (M1)-(M3), Theorem \ref{theo2.2} is not applicable between them.
 In other words, an identity like \eqref{HHeq} between the option prices on $S$ and $A$ does not hold, as their returns' distributions under the respective risk-neutral measures are not identical.
-However, given a pair of assets whose prices are modeled by \eqref{eq-gbm} with different parameter values, one can choose a pair of $\rho$ values so that the assets' $\rho$-scalings satisfy an identity like \eqref{HHeq}.
+However, given a pair of assets whose prices are modeled by \eqref{eq-gbm} with different deterministic parameter values, one can choose a pair of $\rho$ values so that the assets' $\rho$-scalings satisfy an identity like \eqref{HHeq}.
 This fact is stated in the following theorem.

 \begin{thm} Assume that for each $i=1,2$, $S_i$ solves \eqref{eq-gbm} with $\mu =\mu_i$, $\sigma =\sigma_i$ and Brownian motion $W=W_i$.
 For a fixed $t\in [0,T)$, denote